Distance-2 MDS codes and latin colorings in the Doob graphs: A key proposition

 Assume that $M$ induces a disconnected subgraph of $D(m,n)$.
 Since $K_{16}^m \times K_4^n$ is obtained from $D(m,n)$ by adding some edges, the subgraph of $K_{16}^m \times K_4^n$ induced by $M$ can be connected or not.

 If $M$ induces a disconnected subgraph of $K_{16}^m \times K_4^n$, then the statement follows from Lemma~\ref{l:K16K4}.

 It remains to consider the case when the subgraph of $K_{16}^m \times K_4^n$ induced by $M$ is connected.
-This means that some Shrikhande subgraph of $D(m,n)$ intersects with two components of $M$ (then, adding the absent edges in this subgraph connects these two components).
-But then $M$ is decomposable by Lemma~\ref{l:Sh-to-K}. \end{proof}
+This means that some Shrikhande subgraph of $D(m,n)$ intersects with two components of $M$ (then, adding the absent edges in this subgraph connects these two components), in particular, $m\ge 1$.
+But then $M$ is decomposable by Lemma~\ref{l:Sh-to-K}.
+This proves the proposition.
+(However, to make the situation clear, we can further note that the last case is contradictory: the decomposability of $M$ implies that the induced subgraph of $K_{16}^m \times K_4^n$ is not connected.) \end{proof}